-6Practical design savings are reported following construction advertisement in nominal dollars; prior to the completion of construction.
+6 Practical Design Savings are reported following construction advertisement in nominal dollars; prior to the completion of construction.
 Practical solutions are calculated by comparing the legislative uninflated project cost estimate with the uninflated project estimate at advertisement or release of a Request for Proposal (RFP) for design-build projects.
 The two uninflated project estimates are stated in the same year current dollars for calculating the practical design savings exclusive of inflationary impacts.

-7Connecting WA funded the construction phase only.
-No practical design savings are applicable to construction only funded projects.
+7 Connecting WA funded the construction phase only.
+No Practical Design Savings are calculated for construction only projects.

-8Information on Connecting WA projects managed by local jurisdictions reflect information as self-reported by the respective local jurisdiction.
+8 Information on Connecting WA projects managed by local jurisdictions is self-reported by the local jurisdiction.